-- Homemade soups – adding fresh or frozen vegetables to a chicken or vegetable stock is a good way to start homemade soup.
+- Homemade soups – adding fresh or frozen vegetables to a chicken or vegetable stock is a good way to start the homemade soup.

 - Fruit – Try to eat fruit of some type with almost every meal.

 - Rethink how you place the various foods on your dinner plate.
-Reducing the portions of the meat or animal food portion to the side with equal or more portions of vegetables, legumes and fruits portion always allows for more fiber.
+Reducing the portions of the meat or animal food portion to the side with equal or more portions of vegetables, legumes and fruits portion always allow for more fiber.
 There was never anything magic about making the meat or animal food portion the main part of the dinner plate.
 Eating from smaller plates can, over time, trick your mind and long term habit of using a dinner plate.
-Again, there is nothing magic in an 11 or 12 inch dinner plate.
+Again, there is nothing magic in an 11 or 12-inch dinner plate.

 There are a variety of fiber supplements available on the food or pharmacy shelves.

 This soluble plant fiber has been used in India for over 2,000 years.
 It is a soluble fiber with mucilage in it.
 This acts to retain a lot of water and also is fermented by colon bacteria.
 When 7 grams a day are used, it does lower cholesterol.
 Metamucil in various forms is psyllium.